Rocket-propelled grenade: United States

 The United States Army developed a lightweight antitank weapon (LAW) in the middle 1950s.
 By 1961, the M72 LAW was in use.
 It is a shoulder-fired, disposable rocket launcher with HEAT warhead.
 It is a recoilless weapon, which is easy to use, and effective against armored vehicles.
 It was used during the Vietnam War, and is still in use today.
 It uses a fin-stabilized rocket.
-In response to the threat of thicker armor, this weapon was replaced by the AT4 recoilless rifle, a larger & non-collapsible – albeit still single-shot weapon.
+In response to the threat of thicker armor, this weapon was replaced by the AT4 recoilless gun, a larger & non-collapsible – albeit still single-shot weapon.

 The United States Army and Marine Corps also use a different launcher, which is reloadable – the M3 Multi-role Anti-armor Anti-tank Weapon System (MAAWs) derived from the 84mm Carl Gustav and the 83mm Shoulder-Launched Multipurpose Assault Weapon (SMAW) derived from the Israeli B-300.
 Unlike the RPG, they are both reloaded from the breech-end rather than the muzzle.